Deformations of Zappatic stable surfaces and their Galois covers: Introduction

 In \cite{AGM}, we studied Zappatic surfaces of type $R_n$.
 In the language of \cite{C}, this is a string of planes that has only one common singularity.
 We used the surfaces of the minimal degree to construct such deformations to Zappatic surfaces of type $R_n$, and proved that their Galois covers are always simply connected.

 At the same time, some researchers also started to discuss Zappatic surfaces of type $E_n$ (in the language of \cite{C}, this is a cycle of planes that has only one common singularity).
-In \cite{Zappatic}, the authors proved that the Galois covers of the smooth algebraic surfaces deforming to Zappatic surfaces of type $E_n$ are simply connected for $n=6,7,8,9$.
+In \cite{Zappatic}, the authors proved that the Galois covers of the smooth algebraic surfaces deforming to Zappatic surfaces of type $E_n$ are simply connected for small numbers.
 Specifically, these surfaces can be deformed into Del Pezzo surfaces.
-In the same paper, they also proposed a further inquiry into whether the above theorem is true $n>9$, when such surfaces exists?
+In the same paper, a proposed question was whether the above theorem is true for $n>9$.

 In this paper, we present an answer to their question.
 The main theorem is elaborated in the following: \begin{thm} If a smooth projective algebraic surface deforms to a Zappatic surface of type $E_{n}$, $n \geq 4$, then its Galois cover is simply connected of general type. \end{thm}